Conditions for local transformations between sets of quantum states: Introduction

-In quantum information theory, any communication or computation task can be understood as a set transformation problem\textendash the problem of transforming a set of input states into a set of output states.
-The most general scenario, which does not have restrictions on quantum operations, has been studied before \citep{Alberti-Uhlman-1980-1,AlbertiUhlman-1980-2,Uhlmann-1985,Chefles-2000,Chefles+} but only with limited success.
-In this paper, we investigate this problem within the framework of LOCC.
-Our motivation is two-fold.
-First, in a distributed setting the relevant operations must belong to LOCC, but this scenario, as far as we know, has not been systematically studied before (a somewhat closely related problem has been discussed recently in Ref. \citep{BH-2021}).
-Second is the observation that the LOCC formulation presents some intriguing cases that do not occur in the general formulation because of the fact that these cases arise from the orthogonality of states, quantum entanglement, and local distinguishability, none of which has any kind of significance when there are no restrictions on quantum operations.
+In this paper, we investigate the set transformation problem within the paradigm of LOCC.
+The motivation is three-fold.
+First, LOCC provides the framework to study set transformations in a distributed setting which, as discussed earlier, is the natural setup in many quantum information-theoretic tasks.
+But this scenario, as far as we know, has not been systematically studied before (a somewhat closely related problem was discussed recently in Ref.$\,$\citep{BH-2021}).
+Second is the observation that the LOCC problem has certain distinguishing features that do not occur in the general formulation simply because they arise from orthogonality of states, quantum entanglement, and local distinguishability, none of which is significant when there are no restrictions on quantum operations.
+Our third motivation stems from the earlier discussion on the need to understand the strengths and limitations of LOCC protocols, which largely depends on investigating how well LOCC protocols perform well-defined quantum tasks, which, in this case, is quantum set transformation.

 Specifically, we investigate conditions under which a given set of pure bipartite states can be deterministically converted into another using LOCC.
 We obtain necessary conditions by applying LOCC constraints on state transformations, entanglement, and distinguishability.
 We show that they are independent but not sufficient.
 To demonstrate independence, we consider a proper subset of the necessary conditions and then show that for every such subset, there exists a pair of input and output sets that satisfy the members of the subset under consideration but violate others that do not belong to it.
-This leads to classifying the various types of input-output set pairs with distinct and sometimes overlapping properties.
+This leads to a natural classification of all possible input-output set pairs with distinct and sometimes overlapping properties.
 To prove the insufficiency, we present an input-output set pair that satisfies all the necessary conditions but for which the desired set transformation is still impossible.

 We also discuss the set transformation problem vis-à-vis other notable classes of quantum operations, namely, the separable operations (SEP) and positive partial-transpose operations (PPT).
 It is well-known that the following relations hold (see, for example, \citep{Chitambar+LOCC}):